 Queen Victoria made history when she rode a train for the first time in 1842.
 Having liked the ride she did make it clear that she “would not eat nor go to the lavatory on board,” Robert Hardman reports in The Daily Mail.
 So what were known as “lavish refreshment buildings” were fashioned on the route to Scotland.
 Deciding she enjoyed the train, Queen Victoria later had the carriages become the Royal Train.
 To make travel a bit more convenient, Prince Albert had the initial train commode installed.
 When George V was King, he was the first individual to have a bath fitted on a train.

-In the sitting room there is a sofa, armchairs and a smaller table where breakfast is served to Her Majesty and Prince Phillip.
+In the sitting room, there is a sofa, armchairs and a smaller table where breakfast is served to Her Majesty and Prince Phillip.
 The sitting room is also where Her Majesty will sit at her desk and go over what papers she needs to see in the infamous ‘red boxes’.
-As for privacy, each window has curtains and drapery that allow for Her Majesty to see out, but no one see in.
+As for privacy, each window has curtains and drapery that allow Her Majesty to see out, but no one may see in.

 The Duke of Edinburgh’s saloon is similar to that of Her Majesty’s minus the colour scheme of course.
-His Royal Highness does have in his saloon though, a small but fully electric kitchen.
+His Royal Highness does have in his saloon, though, a small but fully electric kitchen.
 The Duke had the kitchen installed as he often travels alone and, therefore, does not need the entire train.

 The sitting room has a sofa, chairs, an extendable table and desk.
 Prince Philip “uses the train as a mobile office,” Brian Hoey wrote in the Daily Mail.
-“The armchairs are comfortable but not of the deep ‘sink-down’ type because The Duke of Edinburgh’s visitors are usually there on official business and he doesn’t want them to overstay their welcome,” Hoey continued.
+“The armchairs are comfortable but not of the deep ‘sink-down’ type because The Duke of Edinburgh’s visitors are usually there on official business, and he doesn’t want them to overstay their welcome,” Hoey continued.

 Dining on the train does not mean below standard food.
 Meals are prepared to the same quality of that of the Royal residences.
 Rail Gourmet’s run by Roger Williams for the past 21 years takes care of the trains dining needs.
 Having been on over 500 journeys, “We spend quite a bit of time in advance preparing for each journey and the staff are handpicked,” Williams told the Wiltshire Times in 2011.
 “The role is probably more relaxed than people would imagine as each journey is so planned.

-Ken Moule who has been on the train for over 20 years is the Senior Railway Steward.
+Ken Moule, who has been on the train for over 20 years, is the Senior Railway Steward.
 In the same Wiltshire interview, Moule commented about breakfast for Her Majesty, “The Queen always enjoys the same breakfast when she is on board of scrambled eggs and bacon.”
 Moule continued that “The Queen and Duke of Edinburgh are woken at 7.30am with trays of Earl Grey tea for Her Majesty, with no sugar and coffee for him as he drinks tea only in the afternoon.”

-As for tea, “If The Queen wants afternoon tea with toasted teacake or an aperitif (her favourite is one-third gin, two thirds Dubonnet and lots of ice), if the Duke of Edinburgh wants a glass of Double Diamond beer, or kippers for breakfast, or the Prince of Wales asks for a Welsh rarebit made with his own organic cheese, the team will respond,” Hoey writes.
+As for tea, “If The Queen wants afternoon tea with toasted teacake or an aperitif (her favourite is one-third gin, two-thirds Dubonnet and lots of ice), if the Duke of Edinburgh wants a glass of Double Diamond beer, or kippers for breakfast, or the Prince of Wales asks for a Welsh rarebit made with his own organic cheese, the team will respond,” Hoey writes.